HollowMan6/Arthas-ASoC-2020/tutorials/katacoda/arthas-en/jvm/jvm.md

 Affect cost in 2 ms.
 ```

+Enter `Q`{{execute T2}} or `Ctrl+C` to exit the dashboard command.

+## Notes on column headers

 ### Thread related

-* COUNT: the count of active threads
+* `COUNT`: the count of active threads

-* DAEMON-COUNT: the count of active daemon threads
+* `DAEMON-COUNT`: the count of active daemon threads

-* PEAK-COUNT: the maximum count of the live threads since JVM starts
+* `PEAK-COUNT`: the maximum count of the live threads since JVM starts

-* STARTED-COUNT: the total count of the created threads since JVM starts
+* `STARTED-COUNT`: the total count of the created threads since JVM starts

-* DEADLOCK-COUNT: the count of deadlocked threads
+* `DEADLOCK-COUNT`: the count of deadlocked threads

 ### File descriptor related

-* MAX-FILE-DESCRIPTOR-COUNT：the count of max file descriptor JVM process can open
+* `MAX-FILE-DESCRIPTOR-COUNT`：the count of max file descriptor JVM process can open

-* OPEN-FILE-DESCRIPTOR-COUNT：the current count of file descriptor JVM process open
+* `OPEN-FILE-DESCRIPTOR-COUNT`：the current count of file descriptor JVM process open